Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Conclusions

 \section{Conclusions}

 In this work, we introduced variational perturbation theory (VPT), a generalization of standard perturbation theory for open quantum systems.
-We demonstrated its advantages in several examples, and resilience to detrimental nonanalytical behavior.
+We demonstrated its advantages and resilience to detrimental non-analytic behavior across several examples.
 To make it numerically viable, we introduced two strategies, one based on exact $LU$ decomposition of the Liouvillian superoperator, and one exploiting incomplete $LU$ to investigate larger system sizes.
 Our methods allow rapid exploration of phase diagrams, as well as rapid estimation of steady state gradients, making them ideal tools for parameter fitting routines.

 Our method is agnostic to the underlying details of the model under consideration, as we demonstrated.
-As such, it can be combined with other techniques such as cluster expansions \cite{BiellaPRB2018,JinPRX16} and renormalization method \cite{FinazziPRL15,RotaPRB17} to efficiently investigate more complex problems.
+As such, it can be combined with other techniques such as cluster expansions~\cite{BiellaPRB2018,JinPRX16} and renormalization method~\cite{FinazziPRL15,RotaPRB17} to efficiently investigate more complex problems.
 We also plan to further extend VPT to time-domain simulations in systems with time-scale separation where a quasi-steady state regime is present.
 Beyond cat states already discussed in this work, typical examples of models with this feature include generic error-corrected quantum systems, metastable configurations, or systems where degrees of freedom can be adiabatically eliminated.